cdburley/naerm_heat_wave_loads/README.md

 annual total load in each subregion to portion out the TELL loads.
 2) Three BAs in GridView have zero loads for the year: TH Malin, TH Mead, and TH PV.
 They are not simulated by TELL.
 I left these in as zero values in the output file.
-3) Three BAs in GridView are outside the CONUS and are not represented in TELL: AESO, BCHA, and CFE.
+3) Three BAs in GridView are outside the United States and are not represented in TELL: AESO, BCHA, and CFE.
 I left in their original 8760-hr load profiles from the 2021 data.

 ## BAs in the WECC